 The goal of every mining executive is to ensure their businesses and operations are economically sustainable for the long-term by being able to thrive even when commodity demand varies.
 This is, as we know, easier said than done, especially in an industry that has been averse to change.
 How to transform mining?

-Where do should executives begin and what can they do to ensure that operational improvements and increases to productivity and efficiency are maintained and built upon?
+Where should executives begin and what can they do to ensure that operational improvements and increases to productivity and efficiency are maintained and built upon?
 The achievement of “Operational Stability” holds the key.

 Getting to a point of operational stability involves a cultural change in the way the business is run.